silvus/dotfiles/app/.textadept/textadept/doc/manual.md

 When cross-compiling from within Linux, first make a note of your MinGW compiler names.
-You may have to either modify the `CROSS` variable in the "win32" block of *src/Makefile* or append something like "CROSS=i486-mingw32-" when running `make`.
-After considering your MinGW compiler names, run `make win32-deps` or `make CROSS=i486-mingw32- win32-deps` to prepare the build environment followed by `make win32` or `make CROSS=i486-mingw32- win32` to build *../textadept.exe* and *../textadeptjit.exe*.
+You may have to either modify the `CROSS` variable in the "win32" block of *src/Makefile* or append something like "CROSS=i586-mingw32msvc-" when running `make`.
+After considering your MinGW compiler names, run `make win32-deps` or
+`make CROSS=i586-mingw32msvc- win32-deps` to prepare the build environment followed by `make win32` or `make CROSS=i586-mingw32msvc- win32` to build *../textadept.exe*.
 Finally, copy the dll files from *src/win32gtk/bin/* to the directory containing the Textadept executables.

-Similarly for the terminal version, run `make win32-curses` or its variant as suggested above to build *../textadept-curses.exe* and *../textadeptjit-curses.exe*.
+Similarly for the terminal version, run `make win32-curses` or its variant as suggested above to build *../textadept-curses.exe*.

-Please note the build process produces a *lua51.dll* for _only_ *textadeptjit.exe* and *textadeptjit-curses.exe* because limitations on external Lua library loading do not allow statically linking LuaJIT to Textadept.

 ### Cross Compiling for Mac OSX

-When cross-compiling from within Linux, run `make osx-deps` to prepare the build environment followed by `make osx` to build *../textadept.osx* and *../textadeptjit.osx*.
+When cross-compiling from within Linux, run `make osx-deps` to prepare the build environment followed by `make osx` to build *../textadept.osx*.

-Similarly, `make osx-curses` builds *../textadept-curses.osx* and *../textadeptjit-curses.osx*.
+Similarly, `make osx-curses` builds *../textadept-curses.osx*.

 Build a new *Textadept.app* with `make osx-app`.